 The key to long-term recovery is to improve one’s physical and mental health.
 For many who are in recovery from drug addiction and mental health issues, exercise and meditation can provide a useful tool in helping people regain balance to the body, mind, and soul.
 The combination of exercise and meditation strengthens the body while allowing people to increase their awareness, self-confidence, and self-esteem.
 You can learn more about the benefits of meditation at Samvara Meditation.

 The following article explores the benefits of exercise and meditation for mental health.

 Perhaps the best benefit of exercise and meditation is both help people reduce their stress.
 Physical exercise releases neurotransmitters such as dopamine and endorphins throughout the brain.
 These neurotransmitters produce a profound sense of calm and help people feel at peace and happy.
 Additionally, exercise allows people to focus on the movements and mechanics of exercise and not the source of their stress.

-Meditation provides similar effects.
+Meditation training provides similar effects.
 Whether it is through focused breathing exercises or more advanced techniques, meditation allows people to find peace and focus on what they can do in the present.
 When recovering addicts encounter stressors in their daily life, they can use meditation to observe the roots of their thoughts and desires.
 Once they are explored, people can realize they don’t have to act on them and can let them go.

 Exercise and Meditation Helps Increase Energy